thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-cloud-express.md

 ## Supported capabilities and restrictions

 - AWS marketplace driven deployment
-- Embrace support for Snowflake and AWS Redshift
+- Embrace support for Snowflake and Amazon Redshift
 - 5 users
 - 20 million rows of Embrace data
 - No Falcon data upload